mk/clerk-px23/README.md

 ### Fast Feedback: Caching & Incremental Computation

 To keep the feedback loops short and avoid excess re-computation, Clerk uses dependency analysis to recompute only the minimum required subset of a file's forms.
-In addition, it optionally caches the results of long-running computations to allow one to continue work after a restart without recomputing potentially expensive operations[^data-ingestion].
+In addition, it optionally caches the results of long-running computations to disk to allow the user to continue work after a restart without recomputing potentially expensive operations[^data-ingestion].
 Caching behavior can be fine-tuned (or disabled) down to the level of individual forms.

 [^data-ingestion]: In tasks with intensive data preparation steps, this savings can be considerable.
 It's also possible to share Clerk's immutable, content-addressed cache between users so a given computation is performed only once for a workgroup.

-🐉

-Clerk will first perform an analysis of the forms to be evaluated.
-In this step, we will perform macro-expansion in order to collect all dependency vars.
-We then go on to recursively analyze all dependencies until the full graph is discovered.
+Clerk begins by parsing and analyzing the code in a given file, then performs macro expansion and recursively traverses each form's dependencies, collecting them in a graph.
 For each top-level form, a hash is computed from the form and its dependencies.

-Following the analysis, Clerk will proceed to evaluate the document.
-Here, it will traverse the doc and evaluate each form unless if finds a cached value for the hash of the form.
-Each result is stored in an in-memory cache and in an on-disk cache using the nippy serialization library.
-Clerk currently restricts caching to anonymous forms or forms that define a single var.
-For the on-disk cache, Clerk additionally checks if the result is cacheable and does not contain lazy sequences beyond a configurable size to avoid infinite loops.
-Every result cached on-disk is stored in a content-addressed store where the filename is derived from the SHA512 of the contents using a base58-encoded multihash to support changing the hash algorithm in the future.
-Additionally, a file contains a pointer from a SHA-1 hash of the form to the contents of the result.
-This setup allows to distribute the Clerk cache.

-Clerk is consumable as a library published on Clojars or as a git dependency using Clojure `tools.deps`.
-This allows to reproducibly compute a classpath from a deps.edn file.
-Because Clerk’s hashing is also deterministic (given unchanged dependencies) results can be shared by distributing the cache without needing to track them in version control.

-Caching behavior can be disabled on a per-form or per-namespace basis using metadata annotations.
-There’s also an option to disable Clerk’s caching globally using a system property.

-Clojure encourages programming with pure functions and using mutable containers called atoms to isolate mutable state.
-The value inside an atom can be accessed by dereferencing it for which Clojure includes `@` as a syntax affordance.
-When using atoms for mutable state, Clerk will attempt to compute a hash based on the value inside an atom for any expression that dereferences it, making Clerk’s caching play nice with how mutable state is most commonly modeled in Clojure.
+Next, Clerk evaluates each form unless it finds a cached value for that form.
+Because Clojure supports lazy evaluation of potentially infinite sequences, safeguards are in place to skip caching unreasonable values.

+On-disk caches use a content-addressed store where each filename is derived from the hash of the file's contents using a base58-encoded multihash.
+Additionally, each file contains a pointer from the hash of the form to the result file, which allows us to indirect lookups to, for example, a remote storage service.
+This combination of immutability and indirection makes distributing sharing of the cache trivial.

+There are some special cases in the caching system designed to make it better fit with Clojure's built-in primitives.
+In particular, Clojure features `atom`s, which are thread-safe boxed values that support functional update semantics.
+When Clerk caches an atom, it uses the unboxed value of the `atom` in dependency calculations.
+This leads to behavior that feels natural to Clojure programmers.

 ### Semantic Differences from regular Clojure

+🐉

 The compilation unit in regular Clojure is the top-level form.
 This allows for excellent interactive development.
 On the flip side, it's easy for the filesystem state to diverge from the state of the running system.
 A problem often occurring in practice is deleting a definition from a file without also removing the definition from the runtime.
 This is often only observed after a restart of the process.